 This layer is where the most progress remains to be achieved, and the greatest value will be unlocked.
 It has traditionally been the domain of academic research groups and in-house analytics teams at pharmaceutical, biotechnology, and agricultural firms.
 Increasingly, as the sheer importance of the problem and size of the opportunity here begin to be appreciated by more people together with the increased availability of data and computational access, many new ventures are joining this layer.
 Some can be extensions of existing, general data analytics companies.

 All of these groups in layer III are feverishly working to solve the singular problem of our time: the cypher of the genome function.
-It is in this layer that Genetic Intelligence operates.
+Genetic Intelligence operates in this layer but internally to the company.
 The nuances to the strategies and methods employed by various groups in layer III can lead to great confusion.
 It therefore deserves it's own post where we will look at it in more detail.

 An important dichotomy in this layer that is worth mentioning now is that many of the ventures work on better searching, matching, and drawing new insights from the genetic knowledge already sitting in the literature or in variant repositories (i.e., discoveries made and published over the years by scientists).
 Variations of natural language processing (NLP) artificial intelligence often denote this segment.
 Meanwhile, a fewer number of ventures focus on innovating better analysis of the genome itself to make new discoveries.
 It's an important nuance that can be tricky to understand.

 Layer IV: Implementation of Genomic Data Insights to build products and services